LYRA-Block-Lattice/LyraBroker/Readme.md

 * GetTransactions: query transaction history for a Lyra account.

 For advanced features of Lyra, such as token creation, NFT, etc. please use Lyra native web API instead.

+We have a wallet running on Node-JS for demo: LyraJsWallet.
+More examples comming soon.

+The Google protobuf file is here: https://github.com/LYRA-Block-Lattice/LyraBroker/blob/master/LyraBroker/Protos/broker.proto

+For more language support please visit: https://grpc.io/docs/languages/

+# Documents for RESTFul API

+Online self document: http://[docker ip]:3505/swagger/index.html

 # Security concerns